Explore 25+ Best Rooftop Bars DC for Amazing Views

 More info: playersclubdc.com

-The Players Club is filled with American memorabilia from the 1970s and ‘80s, while the bar club has classic arcade games, pinball machines and claw machines with shockingly extravagant prizes.
+The Players Club is filled with American memorabilia from the 1970s and ’80s, while the bar area features classic arcade games, pinball machines, and claw machines with surprisingly extravagant prizes.

 Perry’s